 - The batter for this cake is thick.
 Make sure you spread it out evenly in the pan, and tap the bottom of the pan on the counter to help level out the batter.
 This will create an even cake with a smooth top.

 - The recipe calls for a 9-inch square pan but you can also use an 8-inch.
-Just increase the bake time by a few minutes as it will be a thicker cake.
+Just increase the bake time by about 5 minutes as it will be a thicker cake.
 Test for doneness with a toothpick.

 Other quick and easy dairy-free cakes you might enjoy: